 8. Child support calculations.
 Your attorney should undertake child support calculations under several different custody scenarios.
 Child custody in North Carolina is based upon a calculation and the North Carolina child support guidelines.

 The results of any calculation depends upon the custodial time with each parent, income of the parties, expenses of the minor children (daycare, health insurance, etc) and other issues.

 9. Know that you can agree to any child support amount.
 The calculation result does not necessarily have to become the child support award.

-For example, if you have an agreement for child support in the amount of $500.00 per month and the calculation calls for $850.00, the courts will accept this agreement so long as it is properly formalized and the amount is sufficient to meet the reasonable needs of the minor children as determined by the parties.
+For example, if you have an agreement for child support in the amount of $500.00 per month and the calculation calls for $850.00, the courts will accept this agreement so long as it is properly formalized and the amount is sufficient to meet the reasonable needs of the minor children.

-If you are the payor, it is essential that any child support agreement be formalized to protect you from the risk of child support arrearages for failing to pay the guideline calculation amount from the date of separation, despite a verbal agreement.
+If you are the payor, it is essential that any child support agreement be formalized to protect you from the risk of child support arrearages for failing to pay the calculated amount from the date of separation, despite a verbal agreement.